2011 (May to August)

 A lonely (and presumably horny) Bruce lays in his bed and decides to visit Selina with a dozen roses.
 But when he arrives on her terrace, he is saddened to see Selina already engaged with a gentlemen caller.
 Both men promptly leave.
 Later on patrol, Batman discovers that Selina’s date is a criminal and gets in a fight with him.
 Catwoman shows up to help bust the bad guy and we learn that she was only “pumping him” for information.
 After a sexually tense roll-around on the docks of Gotham Bay, Catwoman playfully pushes Batman into the drink and skips on home.
 Sigh.
 Catwoman and Batman are so in love.

-–NOTE: In Hong Kong, Black Bat (Cassie Cain) and Red Robin are soundly defeated by a ten-year-old metahuman named Cricket (as seen in Red Robin #25).
+–NOTE: In Red Robin #25.
+In Hong Kong, Black Bat (Cassie Cain) and Red Robin are soundly defeated by a ten-year-old metahuman named Cricket.
 Tim is severely injured and suffers multiple broken bones, including his arm.
 He will be out of action for the next six weeks.

 –Batman Incorporated #8